IgniteUI/help-topics/topics/02_Controls/igLayoutManager/03_igLayoutManager_Handling_Events.md

 The following topics are prerequisites to understanding this topic:

--	[Using Events in Ignite UI](Using-Events-in-NetAdvantage-for-jQuery.html): This topic explains how to manage the required resources to work with Ignite UI® within a Web application.
+-	[Using Events in %%ProductName%%](Using-Events-in-NetAdvantage-for-jQuery.html): This topic explains how to manage the required resources to work with %%ProductName%%® within a Web application.

 -	[igLayoutManager Overview](igLayoutManager-Overview.html): This topic explains the `igLayoutManager` control conceptually and provides information on the supported layouts and their uses.